gitter-badger/artisanci/README.rst

 - CPython 2.7, 3.3+
 - PyPy 5.3.1+

-We do not yet support PyPy3 as it's still on Python 3.2.5.
-This will change when PyPy3 supports 3.3+

 Artisan CI supports the following four platforms as capable of running a builder farm: